-When it’s hot outside, the last thing you want to have happen as a homeowner is for your air conditioner to go out.
+When it’s hot outside, the last thing you want to have happened as a homeowner is for your air conditioner to go out.
 We’ve all been there.
 You turn on your AC and it sputters a bit, but no air comes out and you’re left sweaty and frustrated.
 You don’t need to be a certified tech to tackle some of these basic maintenance tasks that will help you maintain a healthy system.
 Of course, if you don’t think you’re handy enough to take care of it on your own, we recommend finding a pro to advise you along the way.
 Daffy Ducts is the Atlanta area duct cleaning pro!

 If you do handle some of the maintenance, always observe safety precautions.
 And, before you perform any work on your outdoor unit, shut down the power at your electrical box.